felixyonex/safe-prop/README.md

 }
 ```

-with safe-prop, you can simplify your property check like this
+with safe-prop-getter, you can simplify your property check like this

 ```js
 const sp = new SafeProp();